'Free meat for a year' offered in JBS U.S. vaccine sweepstakes

-The Brazilian company’s arm in the United States and Pilgrim’s Pride, a U.S. chicken company mostly owned by JBS, came under fire last year as thousands of meatpacking workers fell sick with COVID-19.
+The Brazilian company's arm in the United States and Pilgrim's Pride (PPC.O), a U.S. chicken company mostly owned by JBS, came under fire last year as thousands of meatpacking workers fell sick with COVID-19.
 U.S. processing plants temporarily shut to contain outbreaks, tightening meat supplies and raising prices.

 The companies said nearly 70% of their 66,000 U.S. employees are now fully vaccinated and that they hope the meat giveaways encourage residents in rural areas, not just employees, around their facilities to get shots.